alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 ---

-**Why didn't I do some wood joint, like a dovetail instead of ugly screws and glue?**
+**Why didn't I do some wood joints, like a dovetail instead of ugly screws and glue?**

 Because I had no idea they existed.
-Also, I wasn't even able to fit a simple hinge, I would've probably never finished this table if I tried learning wood joinery on it.
+Also, I wasn't able to fit a simple hinge, I would have probably never finished this table if I tried learning wood joinery on it.

 This reminds me of how whenever I did pair programming with a colleague, I noticed how they were doing some *"nonoptimal"* action and I would say: